 In our related air pollution in China article we discussed China's most significant legislative action to improve China Air Pollution; The Airborne Pollution Prevention and Control Action Plan unveiled by the Environmental Protection Ministry (MEP) in September 2013.

-In this article we shall look at China's air pollution situation since then, and further steps being taken by the central government to improve it.
+In this article we look at more steps taken by the central government to reduce China air pollution between 2013 and 2015.

 Inbound tourist numbers dropped continuously from 2012 to the first quarter of 2015, and only recently started to rebound slightly.
 Visitors from western countries, however, continue to drop.
 One of the main reasons for the drop in foreign visitors is the frequent reports on China air pollution in the international media.